 In 2013, our model program site and corporate office located in Salem, Oregon began to be carefully inventoried, packaged, and labeled by our volunteer program alum teams of people with and without Autism.
 This kind of work, change, and loss was difficult for us all and especially so for our alum students with more severe Autism.
 Yet, our slow and methodical preparation process and structured work systems not only eased the way forward, it let us all learn new ways to help people with Autism smoothly transition during big moves and life changes.
 We captured those activities and strategies in detailed visual field work records that we are analyzing and preparing to be shared with the world through future training events locally and in new online projects globally.
 This is an elegant example of how our peace-able mission work in loss has been able to "feed more than two birds with one hand".

 From 2014-2016, our volunteer program alum teams of people with and without Autism helped with professional repairs of our beloved and well-worn THRESHOLD model program site in Salem, Oregon in order to gain new vocational skills by preparing it for sale.
 Over this time, we also moved our huge resource base of adaptive training materials and office supplies and equipment, box by box, out into nearby storage units in labelled order so we could still access them when needed.
 Our alum with both more severe to mild Autism showed great pride in and strong feelings about taking on their well-matched adult work roles of giving back to the organization that had provided their programs as young children, teens, and adults.
-We all truly appreciated how this methodical process brought about a sense of full and authentic closure for us all, in the hope of avoiding real risks of lingering "what happened" questions or mutual misunderstandings during major transitions, which can often sabotage well laid typical plans for successful big moves by people with Autism.
-In the end, everyone was actually eager to move on.
+We all truly appreciated how this methodical process brought about a sense of full and authentic closure for us all, in the hope of avoiding real risks of lingering "what happened" questions or mutual misunderstandings during major transitions, which then, often derail well laid typical plans for successful large moves for people with Autism.
+In the end, everyone involved had matured and was actually eager to move on.

 From 2013-present, in preparation for a series of long-planned relocations of our office and best practices model sites that had been in Salem, Oregon since 1992, we began to stage and photograph all our program materials as displays as references to restage our new site.
-This new practices research would be usable for later training purposes to help people with and without Autism manage moves by using objective information to retain learning across time and space while also creating visually rich lifestyles that are mutually enjoyable and sustainable.
-The outcome of the research is wonderful in its contrast to the usual stark and dire living situation for adults with more severe Autism as they age and lose family.
+This form of visual materials start/stage to use/finish reference library had proven to support our volunteers with and without Autism within our programs and for use in trainings locally and online for decade.
+Now, instead of keysamples we would capture it all from early childhood curriculum to life long learner supports--again as an alternative Autism information resource.
+This best practice materials research would then be usable for later training purposes to help people with and without Autism manage moves by using objective information to retain learning across time and space while also creating visually rich lifestyles that are mutually enjoyable and sustainable.
+The outcome of the research is wonderful to see in the real world capturing its contrast to the usual stark and dire living situations sometimes from early on, and more often than not, for adults with more severe Autism as they age and lose family.
 In that effort, we have banked over 25K images to date, with much more to come.
-We also began to record and organize practical video files of the actual use of pivotal items in our voluminous stores of 25 years of educational, vocational, residential, and recreational skill training materials designed for use by our alum volunteers on site and our Autism information project team online.
-Once we have preserved their highest long term practical value in such media files we can start reducing our long term storage costs.
+We have also begun to record and organize practical video files of the actual use of pivotal items in our voluminous stores of 25 years of educational, vocational, residential, and recreational skill training materials designed for use by our alum volunteers on site and our Autism information project team online.
+Once we have preserved their highest long term practical value in such media files we can start reducing our long term storage costs to make our program site more affordable and sustainable.
 In this process, these materials are then, also being made ready for 1) donation to other public or private NPO that may need and use them for educational or other charitable purposes, 2) sale to cover our NPO research project costs, 3) disposal of if not in any use-able condition due to wear and tear, or 4) our protection in long term storage for future demonstration purposes online, on site, or on the road in less served rural areas in the PNW.
 This visual archive will then be cataloged for our future charitable purposes long term.
 When that mission legacy project is completed in Oregon and our new model site is up and running in Washington we will be able to move on to our next ten year mission to research ways to lower costs of life spanning Autism programs while improving their outcomes through innovations in "old" and new school resource demonstrations, life spanning architectural prosthetics, mutually adaptable media, and AI technologies.
 Cool.

 From late 2015 to early 2016, we initiated launch mode for our other remaining mission plan goal of an expansion into Washington state, where we are developing plans